aridjayarecipes/cutesrecipes.web.app/content/post/1995-recipe-of-award-winning-kid-friendly-bacon-brussel-sprouts.md

 1. Clean Brussel sprouts and slice in half long ways.
 Place in foil cooking pan or Pyrex type pan.
 1. Add salt, pepper and onion powder to taste.
 Sprinkle chopped garlic throughout Brussel sprouts.
 Mix all these ingredients well.
 1. Now add in the  semi-cooked bacon to the mixture.
-1. Cook at 350°F for 45 minutes til Brussel sprouts are tender and you&#39;ll have a recipe even your kids will enjoy!
+1. Cook at 350°F for 45 minutes til Brussel sprouts are tender and you'll have a recipe even your kids will enjoy!